DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/intercept-http-requests.md

 });
 ```

-To enable the logger to track the requests, [attach it to a test or fixture](#attach-hooks-to-tests-and-fixtures).
+To enable the logger to track requests, [attach the logger to a test or fixture](#attach-hooks-to-tests-and-fixtures).

 The `RequestLogger` stores the following parameters by default: